If you asked most brands if they’d want to increase their conversion rate, they’d instantly say “yes.”

-Different strategies can be used at different points of the digital sales funnel to build awareness and attract customers, so get creative and consider how to best reach users.
+Different strategies can be used at different points of the digital sales funnel to build awareness and attract customers, so get creative and consider how to reach users best.

-But keep in mind, that retargeting may be most effective when you combine it with an offer, a discount code, social proof & more hard hitting call to actions.
+But keep in mind, that retargeting may be most effective when combining it with an offer, a discount code, social proof & more hard-hitting call to actions.

 Customer reviews placed on every product page will send your conversion rates skyrocketing.